The-Complete-Hub/writers-guide/new_contributors/author_profile_guide.md

 We at TC Hub, are committed to showcase your work to the world, hence you are required to create a profile with us by following the given steps/guidelines:

-1. Within the authors folder (inside the content folder), create a new folder using the intended author name.
-(Reference existing folders' naming conventions.)
+1. Within the authors folder, create a new folder using the intended author name as the name of the folder.
 Be sure to:
 - **Use all lowercase.**
 - **Use dashes in place of spaces.**